Entner–Doudoroff pathway: Archaeal variations

-Some archaea such as Crenacraeota Sul. solfacaricus and Tpt. tenax have what is called branched ED.
+Some archaea such as Crenarchaeota Sul. solfataricus and Tpt. tenax have what is called branched ED.
 In branched ED, the organism have both spED and npED that are both operative and work in parallel.

 Organisms that use the Entner–Doudoroff pathway

 There are several bacteria that use the Entner–Doudoroff pathway for metabolism of glucose and are unable to catabolize via glycolysis (e.g., therefore lacking essential glycolytic enzymes such as phosphofructokinase as seen in Pseudomonas).
 Genera in which the pathway is prominent include Gram-negative, as listed below, Gram-positive bacteria such as Enterococcus faecalis, as well as several in the Archaea, the second distinct branch of the prokaryotes (and the "third domain of life", after the prokaryotic Eubacteria and the eukaryotes).
 Due to the low energy yield of the ED pathway, anaerobic bacteria seem to mainly use glycolysis while aerobic and facultative anaerobes are more likely to have the ED pathway.
 This is thought to be due to the fact that aerobic and facultative anaerobes have other non-glycolytic pathways for creating ATP such as oxidative phosphorylation.
 Thus, the ED pathway is favored due to the lesser amounts of proteins required.
-While anaerobic bacteria must rely on the glycolysis pathway to create a greater percentage of their required ATP thus its 2 ATP production is more favored over the ED pathway's 1 ATP production.
+While anaerobic bacteria must rely on the glycolysis pathway to create a greater percentage of their required ATP; thus, its 2 ATP production is more favored over the ED pathway's 1 ATP production.

 Examples of bacteria using the pathway are: